-- Active and passive Jump Clients update upon their first check-in with the appliance subsequent to the appliance's update.
+- Active and passive Jump Clients queue for update upon their first check-in with the appliance subsequent to the appliance's update.
 These check-in events occur at regular intervals outbound from the Jump Client host over TCP port 443 to the appliance.
 Active Jump Clients check in immediately after an upgrade is complete on the appliance.
 Passive Jump Clients check in upon boot up, upon having a connection made from the representative console, upon being told to check in from the system tray icon, and at least once every 24 hours.

 - If your Bomgar Appliance is out of date, multiple release versions may need to be installed to reach the current version.
 In this case, Bomgar recommends allowing at least 24 hours between updates to allow Jump Clients to upgrade.
 Passive Jump Clients may take longer than this depending on how long their host systems remain offline.

 Note: When upgrading to a new software version, please allow some time for all Jump Clients to come back online before moving forward with any other upgrading processes.

 - Once a Jump Client appears as online in the representative console or the /login > Status > Information page, it has updated successfully.
 An effective means of confirming that all Jump Clients have updated is to log into the representative console as an administrative user with permission to modify all Jump Clients in the system.
 Export the list of Jump Clients.
 In the resulting report, sort the Jump Clients by Status Details and confirm that all the dates listed are more recent than the date of the last Bomgar Appliance upgrade.

 - If too many release versions are installed back-to-back without first allowing Jump Clients to upgrade, Jump Clients may require manual redeployment.